aff3ct/streampu/docs/thread_pinning.md

   </figcaption>
 </figure>

-Hwloc gives the ability to pin threads over any level of hierarchy with a tree view, where the process units are the leaves and there are intern nodes which represent a set of `PU` that are physically close (share the same LLC or are in the same NUMA node).
+`hwloc` gives the ability to pin threads over any level of hierarchy with a tree view, where the process units are the leaves and there are intern nodes which represent a set of PUs that are physically close (share the same LLC or are in the same NUMA node).

-For instance, we can choose to pin over a *Package* and the threads will run all over the process units that are within this level.
-In the Orange Pi 5 SBC, if we choose `PACKAGE_0` the threads will run over the following set of process units:
+For instance, we can choose to pin a thread over a *package* and it will be able to execute on all the PUs that are in this level.
+In the Orange Pi 5 SBC, if we choose `Package L#0` the thread will run over the following set of PUs:
-`PU_0, PU_1, PU_3, PU_3`.
+`PU L#0`, `PU L#1`, `PU L#2` and `PU L#3`.
+Consequently, **the pinned thread can move in the selected `hwloc` object during the execution** and it is up to the OS to schedule the thread on the available set of PUs.

 !!! warning
-	The indexes given by hwloc are different from those given by the OS: they are logical indexes that express the real locality. **Consequently, in `AFF3CT-core`, it is important to use hwloc logical indexes.** The `hwloc-ls` command gives an overview of the current topology with these logical indexes.
+	The indexes given by `hwloc` are different from those given by the OS: they are logical indexes that express the real locality. **Consequently, in `AFF3CT-core`, it is important to use `hwloc` logical indexes.** The `hwloc-ls` command gives an overview of the current topology with these logical indexes.

 ## Sequence & Pipeline

-In AFF3CT-core, the thread pinning can be set in `runtime::Sequence` and `runtime::Pipeline` classes constructor.
+In `AFF3CT-core`, the thread pinning can be set in `runtime::Sequence` and `runtime::Pipeline` classes constructor.
 In both cases, there is a dedicated argument of `std::string` type: `sequence_pinning_policy` for `runtime::Sequence` and `pipeline_pinning_policy` for `runtime::Pipeline`.

 !!! info
-    It is important to specify the thread pinning at the construction of these objects to guarantee that the data will be allocated and initialized (first touch policy) on the right memory banks during the replication process.
+    It is important to specify the thread pinning at the construction of the `runtime::Sequence`/`runtime::Pipeline` object to guarantee that the data will be allocated and initialized (first touch policy) on the right memory banks during the replication process.

-To specify the pinning policy, we defined a syntax to express hwloc with three different separators:
+To specify the pinning policy, we defined a syntax to express `hwloc` with three different separators:

 - Pipeline stage (does not concern `runtime::Sequence`): `|`
 - Replicated stage (= replicated sequence = one thread): `;`
-- For one thread, the list of pinned hwloc objects (= logical or): `,`
+- For one thread, the list of pinned `hwloc` objects (= logical or): `,`

-Then, the pinning can contains all the available hwloc objects.
-Below is the correspondence between the `std::string` and the hwloc objects type
+Then, the pinning can contains all the available `hwloc` objects.
+Below is the correspondence between the `std::string` and the `hwloc` objects type
 enumerate:

 ```cpp